shijiale0609/MacroSimGNN/README.md

 Jiale Shi, Dylan J. Walsh, Runzhong Wang, Nathan J. Rebello, Bradley D. Olsen, Debra J. Audus.
 "MacroSimGNN: Efficient and Accurate Calculation of Macromolecule Pairwise Similarity via Graph Neural Network," ChemRxiv, 2024.

-MacroSimGNN is a graph neural network model designed for efficient and accurate calculation of macromolecule pairwise similarity.
-Traditional methods like graph edit distance are precise but computationally intensive, while graph kernel methods are faster but less accurate.
-MacroSimGNN strikes a balance by delivering high accuracy with significantly improved computational efficiency.
+Efficient and accurate calculation of macromolecule pairwise similarity is essential for developing database search engines and is useful for machine learning based predictive tools.
+Existing methods for calculating macromolecular similarity suffer from significant drawbacks.
+Graph edit distance is accurate but computationally expensive, and graph kernel methods are computationally efficient but inaccurate.
+This study introduces a graph neural network model, MacroSimGNN, which significantly improves computational efficiency while maintaining high accuracy on macromolecule pairwise similarity.
+Furthermore, this approach enables feature embeddings based on macromolecular similarities to a set of landmark molecules, enhancing both unsupervised and supervised learning tasks.
+This method represents a significant advancement in macromolecular cheminformatics, paving the way for the development of advanced search engines and data-driven design of macromolecules.

 Key features include:
-- **Pairwise Graph Similarity:** Accurately computes macromolecule similarity for cheminformatics applications.
+- **Pairwise Graph Similarity
-- **Land Mark Distance Embeddings:** Generates embeddings based on macromolecular similarities to a set of landmark molecules, enhancing both unsupervised and supervised learning tasks.
-- **Importance and Versatility:** Facilitates the development of advanced database search engines and predictive tools for macromolecular design.
+- **LandMark Distance Embeddings

 This repository provides all the datasets and scripts to reproduce all the results in the MacroSimGNN manuscript.